 For more information about hazardous occupations, go to the HSE website by clicking here.

 Most cases of acute bronchitis do not need medical treatment.
 Usually, they will clear up by themselves within a few weeks.
 Instead, you should simply drink plenty of fluids and get lots of rest to help control your symptoms and ease any pain.

 Drinking plenty of fluids will help to prevent dehydration, whilst also thinning the mucus in your lungs.
 You can also treat any headaches, temperatures, or aches with paracetamol or ibuprofen.
 However, ibuprofen is not recommended for those with asthma.

 Unfortunately, there is no cure for chronic bronchitis.
 However, some simple lifestyle changes can be very effective when it comes to easing your symptoms.
-If you are a smoker, it is absolutely essential that you quit smoking.
+If you are a smoker, it is absolutely essential that you quit smoking without delay.
 The smoke and harmful chemicals in cigarettes will make your symptoms worse and can make them last much, much longer.

 Next, we’ll discuss some simple lifestyle changes which can ease your symptoms.

 Firstly, exercising regularly can strengthen all your muscles, including the ones that help you breathe.
 It can also help you maintain a healthy weight.
 Excess weight can make it harder to breathe, worsening the symptoms of bronchitis.
 Similarly, eating a healthy diet can help you maintain a healthy weight, thereby relieving bronchitis symptoms.